Rate-and-Term Refinance

 Borrowers consider a rate-and-term refinance after they already have a mortgage and want a better loan structure rather than extra cash.

-The decision usually appears when market rates move, personal cash flow changes, or the borrower wants to switch from one loan type to another.
+The decision usually appears when market rates move, personal cash flow changes, the borrower wants to shorten or stretch the term, or the borrower wants to switch from one loan type to another.

 Practical Example

-A homeowner refinances a 30-year mortgage into a shorter term with a lower rate to reduce total interest cost over time.
+A homeowner refinances a 30-year mortgage into a shorter term with a lower rate and no major cash back in order to reduce total interest cost over time.
 That is a rate-and-term refinance.

 How It Differs From Nearby Terms